Purposeful Living

 Thinking of the verse, I unlock the truth wrapped in the shriveled banana peel: I come to know Christ more deeply when I let go of my agenda, my rights, and my expectations of how circumstances should unfold.
 I come to know him more when I can laugh at the ridiculous and let go of what doesn’t really matter.

-As a whole, much of my summer has been a lesson in the quiet act of learning how to change the world from my own quiet corner, which often happens to feel quite small.
-Here are the lessons I’ve gleaned, and I pray they might speak into your small spaces as well:
+As a whole, my summer has been filled with lessons on living in the joy of the Lord.
+Here are the lessons I’ve gleaned, and I pray they might speak to you as well.

-Darrell and I have often discussed our longings to move permanently to a cabin in the woods somewhere.
-It was while reading Shauna Niequist’s book Present over Perfect that I was struck with the truth behind our longings.
+This summer, while reading Shauna Niequist’s book Present over Perfect, I was struck with a new thought about contentment.
 Shauna writes about similar feelings as her family regularly seeks reprieve at a cottage on a lake:

 I was struck by this quote in a blog post called “Chasing Smallness” by Shauna Shanks this summer:

-I’m inspired by the words of Tsh Oxenreider.
+This summer, I’ve also been inspired by the words of Tsh Oxenreider.
 Tsh and her husband embarked on a 9-month journey around the world with their three young children.
-Before leaving on the trip, she wrote a note to her future self – the self that would be doubting the decision at the beginning of the trip.
+Before leaving on the trip, she wrote a note to her future self.
 The note read:

-A Free Devotional to Help You Change the World One Day at a Time
+A Free Devotional to Help You With Living in the Joy of the Lord

-Would you like less stress and deeper peace in life?
-My gift to you today is my free online devotional Unrushed: Slow Your Pace and Embrace the Fully-Present Life.
-This is a powerful journey into a life that is more present and more fully lived.
+I have a gift for you today: my free online devotional, Unrushed: Slow Your Pace and Embrace the Fully-Present Life.
+We will talk about how to slow down, be more present in your moments, and unleash greater joy.
 Click here, and I’ll send this free online devotional to your email inbox!

 These two books are free on Kindle Unlimited or available to purchase in print: